gdagstn/borges/README.md

 <img src="https://user-images.githubusercontent.com/21171362/220776819-447f8394-0215-4a78-9f35-54c7c0968e0e.png" width="800"/>

 Note that plotting can take a few seconds to a minute due to the high level of detail.
-To have less detailed maps, you can set the `res` argument in `prepAtlas()` to a smaller value, e.g. 250 or 300.
+To have less detailed maps, you can set the `res` argument in `prepAtlas()` to a smaller value, e.g. 250 or 300, and `plot_cells = FALSE`.

 The arguments of `plotAtlas()` allow you to control a few graphical elements: